celoyd/wheather/README.md

 # 1 Download some satellite images

-I'm going to call these images "raw", but of course they are in fact channel-composited, draped, projected, and JPEG-compressed between the satellite and us.
+I'm going to call these images "raw", but of course they are in fact channel-composited, draped, projected, filled with in-band nulls for missing data, and JPEG-compressed between the satellite and us.
 For *our* purposes they're raw.

 There are many sources for raws.
 Let's use http://www.pecad.fas.usda.gov/cropexplorer/modis_summary/